Vultour/concurrent-work-queue-csharp/README.md

 # Concurrent Work Queue
 The **WorkQueue** and **MultiWorkQueue** classes provide static methods for easy management of long running worker queue threads.
 They are ideal if you repeatedly need to execute jobs on a separate thread.

+**Note:** The spawned threads are *background* threads,  they won't block termination of the application and will exit with it.
+This also means that any unexecuted jobs will be discarded and the current job will be immediately terminated.

 ## WorkQueue
 Spins up a single worker thread, allowing jobs to be executed in sequence.
 Guarantees that jobs queued first will execute and finish before any jobs queued later.